mitsuba-renderer/mitsuba3/docs/src/getting_started/first_steps.rst

 -----------------

 On macOS, you will need to install Xcode, CMake, and `Ninja <https://ninja-build.org/>`_.
-Additionally, running the Xcode command line tools might be necessary:
+Additionally, running the Xcode command line tools once might be necessary:

 .. code-block:: bash

     xcode-select --install

-Note that the default Python version installed with the system is not compatible with Mitsuba 2, and a more recent version (at least 3.6) needs to be installed (e.g. via `Miniconda 3 <https://docs.conda.io/en/latest/miniconda.html>`_ or `Homebrew <https://brew.sh/>`_).
+Note that the default Python version installed with macOS is not compatible with Mitsuba 2, and a more recent version (at least 3.6) needs to be installed (e.g. via `Miniconda 3 <https://docs.conda.io/en/latest/miniconda.html>`_ or `Homebrew <https://brew.sh/>`_).

-Now, compilation should be as simple as running this from inside the `mitsuba2` root directory:
+Now, compilation should be as simple as running the following from inside the `mitsuba2` root directory:

 .. code-block:: bash